benjefferies/nanonotifier/README.md

-# Raiblock payments
+# RaiBlocks payment notifier
-A simple app to notify (print to console) of any payments incoming payments
+A simple app to notify (print to console) of any incoming RaiBlocks payments

-## Raiblocks node
+## RaiBlocks node
 Setup raiblocks node by following https://1xrb.com/support-the-network/

 ## Setup for Mac